d-darwin/darwin-vue-ui/README.md

 🚧 DISCLAIMER: Under construction.
 Not even close to alpha.
 So please, don't use in production.

 ### Key features
-- Design tokens represented as SCSS variables, CSS custom properties and exported as JS variables, so you can redefine design tokens either on build time or in runtime.
 - Components created by [Brad Frost's Atomic Design](https://atomicdesign.bradfrost.com/) methodology, so you can go along with it creating and maintaining your Design System.
-- Container components presented to define presentation of their children.
-- Developer components presented to help developers do their job.
+- Design tokens represented to customize component appearance.
 - Build in optional reset style.
 - Build in optional fonts.
 - Icon set agnostic.
-- Uses focus-visible polyfill for a11y reasons.
+- Uses focus-visible polyfill to emulate :focus-visible CSS prop.

-⚠ WARNING: Components of the library have to be compiled with sass-loader, so you need sass-loader package as a dev dependency.
+⚠ WARNING: Components of the library have to be compiled with sass-loader, so you need to have sass-loader package as a dev dependency.

 ### Installation
 ```shell script